reactiveui/website/input/docs/handbook/data-binding/microsoft-store.md

 For Universal Windows applications, you need to implement `IViewFor<T>` by hand and ensure that ViewModel is a `DependencyProperty`.
 Also, always dispose bindings via [WhenActivated](../when-activated), or else the bindings leak memory.
 You can easily use the new `x:Bind` syntax with ReactiveUI.
 All you need is doing `{x:Bind ViewModel.TheText, Mode=OneWay}`.
 Remember, that `x:Bind` bindings are `OneTime` by default, not `OneWay`, so in certain scenarios you need to specify the `OneWay` mode explicitly.

-> **Warning** There are known issues with compiling apps that use `Bind` and `BindCommand` methods using .NET Native toolchain.
-You can track those issues and find a temporary solution here — https://github.com/reactiveui/ReactiveUI/issues/1750

 The goal in the example below is to two-way bind `TheText` property of `TheViewModel` to the TextBox and one-way bind `TheText` property to the TextBlock, so the TextBlock updates when the user types text into the TextBox.

 ```csharp